 You can sign up for the waiting list.
 If an appointment opening becomes available, you will be notified via text or email.
 Once notified, log in to cod.mywconline.com and schedule the appointment.
 Appointments are scheduled on a first come, first served basis.

-You may make three reading, three writing, three conversation and three speech appointments per week, but no more than a total of two appointments of different types per day.
+You may make three reading, three writing, three ELA support and three speech appointments per week, but no more than a total of two appointments of different types per day.
 If a student does have two appointments of different types in one day, the appointments must be scheduled with different coaches.

 Students are limited to eight appointments to prepare for each ACCUPLACER or KITE placement test.

 Students connected with Access & Accommodations may schedule four sessions per week for each type of appointment, but no more than one of each type of appointment per day.

 Call (630) 942-3355 if you know you will be late.
 If you are late, 10 minutes or more, your appointment will be marked as missed and your appointment will be made available for walk-in clients or clients on the waiting list.